CPS data summary Quarter 4 2021-2022

-Decisions recorded as Pending response - further investigation (formally known as Administrative finalisations) are finalised in the CPS Case Management System for administrative reasons following any further requests of the investigating authority.
+Decisions recorded as Pending response - further investigation are finalised in the CPS Case Management System for administrative reasons following any further requests of the investigating authority.
 These are not legal decisions and may not be the end of the case.

-The change in the term used is designed to allow better understanding by the public and provide a clearer explanation of what has happened to the case.
-This follows recommendations to change the terminology used by Her Majesty’s Crown Prosecution Service Inspectorate and in the November 2020 shadow report: The Decriminalisation of Rape.
-A report by The Centre for Women’s Justice, the End Violence against Women Coalition, et al. in response to the England and Wales Governments' “end to end” Review of the Criminal Justice System’s Response to Rape.
+These decisions were formerly known as Administrative finalisations.
+The change in the term used is designed to provide a clearer explanation of what has happened to the case.
+This follows recommendations to change the terminology used, both by Her Majesty’s Crown Prosecution Service Inspectorate and in the November 2020 shadow report: The Decriminalisation of Rape.
+This is a report by The Centre for Women’s Justice, the End Violence against Women Coalition, et al. in response to the England and Wales Governments' “end to end” Review of the Criminal Justice System’s Response to Rape.

-The reasons for recording a pending response - further investigation outcome include:
+The reasons for recording a Pending response - further investigation outcome are:

 - The CPS may ask the police to provide further information where there is insufficient evidence to make a charging decision, or the police are requesting early investigative advice.
 If the police do not respond within three months, following reminders, the case is closed on CMS.
 If the police provide additional evidence, the case is reopened in CMS and, if possible, a charging decision is made.

-- Cases where the CPS have advised the police to charge but the suspect has not been charged, due to the suspect not answering police bail or being located, will also be administratively finalised.
+- Cases where the CPS have advised the police to charge but the suspect has not been charged, due to the suspect not answering police bail or being located.
 If the suspect is subsequently located and charged the case is reopened in CMS.

 - Cases where a file submission has been rejected at triage because items are missing, and the police have been asked to supply the additional material and have not responded to reminders.